 Remove the tape when the paint is still wet, to ensure a sharp edge.
 Also, make sure you don’t thin the paint too much, or it can seep under the masking tape.

 Acrylic paint is an excellent adhesive and can be used for binding papers, fabrics, sand, and other material to the support; it serves as the main bonding element in collages.

 Acrylic gels or texture paste can be used to stick larger objects.

-Painting with Sandpaper, Wire Brushes, Cloth, and Plastic Wrap
+7. Creative Applicators: Sandpaper, Wire Brushes, Cloth, and Plastic Wrap

 Cloth and plastic wrap can be used to produce unique textures in your painting.

 - Press gauze or stings into wet paint and, after it dries, pull it out.